mohangcsm/totp_auth/README.md

 	# python totp.py    			(For registering Authenticator app)
 	# python totp.py email   		(For registering Authenticator app)
 	# python totp.py email otp_value  	(For checking OTP generated in Authenticator app)

+This will generate a QR code image (.svg) in the "qrcodes" folder, which can be scanned using any Authenticator app like Google Authenticator or DUO authenticator etc.
+Once the QRCode is scanned, enter the generated OTP value at the prompt to complete the Authenticator enabling.